Rebuking China, Taiwan Votes To Reelect President Tsai Ing-wen

 Beijing had sought to co-opt Taiwan's in the months leading up to Saturday's vote.
 In July, Beijing banned Chinese citizens from traveling to Taiwan on their own, decimating Taiwanese businesses dependent on mainland tourism.
 China has sailed its new aircraft carrier, the Shandong, weeks ahead of the presidential election and circled Taiwanese airspace with its fighter jets.
 Taiwanese authorities also suspect Chinese state-backed agents are behind a wave of political disinformation that have plagued both its 2016 legislative election and this year's presidential race.

-On Saturday, Chinese state media published muted reports of Tsai's win, criticizing her for what they saw as Tsai's deliberate antagonizing of Beijing.
+On Saturday, Chinese state media published muted reports of Tsai's win, criticizing her for what they saw as her deliberate antagonizing of Beijing.

 "Taiwan's DPP leader Tsai Ing-wen is expected to sweep a landslide victory in elections, and analysts from Chinese mainland forecast more obstacles in cross-Straits relations after her reelection, leading to some calling for a firm preparation for reunification," Chinese state-run tabloid Global Times tweeted, just minutes after Tsai officially declared victory.